EPFL-bADAboum/website/_includes/question1.md

 </div>

 Let's not stop in a such good path.
-Now that we know oscars have an impact, let's estimate it with numbers.
+Now that we know Oscars have an impact, let's estimate it with numbers.
 But first, let's be a little careful.

 <div class="quote-container">